gcjensen/dotfiles/README.md

 # dotfiles
-My dotfiles, for easy access on any machine
+Dotfiles, for easy access on any machine